 This session is chaired by Caroline Broad, Director, Broad Associates Ltd. and Entrepreneur in Residence, RVC

 Thursday 25th February 2021 – 2pm – 3:30pm

+This session brings together a panel of experts from the areas of diagnostic and vaccine development, health data integration, biosciences and capacity building.
 Speakers will explore the challenges and opportunities for developing skills, fostering creative ideas, partnerships and accelerating impact.

 Friday 26th February – 11am – 12:30pm